A weekend of ferocious winter weather could see low-temperature records set in the US heartland - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “It’s pretty crazy out,” Jones said while shoveling snow.

+Grant Rampton, 25, also of Des Moines, braved a wind chill of minus 20 F (minus 29 C) to go sledding with friends at a golf course, fighting off the cold by wearing layers of clothing and insulated socks and keeping in constant movement.

-The temperature in parts of Iowa could dip as low as minus 14 F (minus 26 C) on Monday, when the state’s caucuses kick off the U.S. presidential primary season.
-And that was to say nothing of the wind: Forecasters said it would be Wednesday before below-zero windchills go away.
+The temperature in parts of Iowa could dip as low as minus 14 F (minus 26 C) on Monday, when the state’s caucuses kick off the presidential primary season.
+And forecasters said it would be Wednesday before below-zero windchills go away.

-Republican contenders Ron DeSantis, Nikki Haley and former President Donald Trump all canceled campaign events because of the winter storm.
+Republicans Ron DeSantis, Nikki Haley and former President Donald Trump all canceled campaign events because of the storm.

 Electricity was out Saturday afternoon in hundreds of thousands of households and businesses, mainly in Michigan, Oregon and Wisconsin, according to poweroutage.us.

-Kansas City, Missouri, was set to host a frigid playoff game Saturday night, when the Chiefs host the Miami Dolphins.
-The temperature at kickoff was expected to be minus 2 F (minus 18 C), with the wind making it feel like minus 24 F (minus 31 C).
+Kansas City, Missouri, hosted a frigid playoff game Saturday night between the Chiefs and the Miami Dolphins.
+It was minus 4 degrees Fahrenheit (minus 20 degrees Celsius) at kickoff, easily setting a record for the coldest game at Arrowhead Stadium.

-Still, hundreds of fans lined up hours early outside the Arrowhead Stadium parking lots.
-Some came with ski goggles, heated socks and other winter gear they bought for the game.
+Still, hundreds of fans lined up hours beforehand outside the Arrowhead Stadium parking lots, some with ski goggles, heated socks and other winter gear they bought for the game.

 Chiefs season ticket holder Keaton Schlatter and his friends had considered trying to sell their seats, as many other fans did.